Skip to content

 Vitamin D

 What I also want to mention: in The Netherlands most people (non-vegans and vegans) have a deficiency in Vitamin D. Vitamin D is a vitamin which you get from sunlight and so being outside as much as you can is best (not only for vitamin D!).
 However, scientist think that the sun in The Netherlands is just not strong enough (especially in winter) to provide Dutch people with enough vitamin D. I therefore supplement this too.
 The dosis recommended by the Dutch nutrition center (which I don’t completely trust since they’re sponsored by the meat and dairy industry, but for now I don’t have better sources) is around 10 micrograms each day (but this depends on your age).
-I use this brand**, which is 10 micrograms per pill, I take one a day.
-They are organic, plant-based and zero waste.
+I use a brand of capsules which are 10 micrograms per pill, I take one a day.

 What has helped me in the beginning is to inform myself.
 Why I am doing this again?
 I read books and watched documentaries.
 I personally get very motivated by doing this, because it really makes you more confident in your knowledge.
 In our current culture of 2020 it is accepted to eat animals and animal products.
 It is even preached, subsidized and taught from a young age.
 If you choose not to, people will not understand at first.
 This can be hard, but if you know what you’re doing it, you’ll be fine.
 Documentaries and books help in this proces.
 This way you know why you want to do this and why this is in line with your morals and values.